ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 * Dispatchable
   * Thermal (Nukes > coal > oil/gas)
 * Non-Dispatchable
-  * Renewables (Solar, wind, pumped hydro)
+  * Renewables (Solar, wind, hydro)
 * Storage
   * Electrical (BESS)
-  * Mechanical (Hydro)
+  * Mechanical (Pumped hydro)

 Dispatchables are thermal plants.
 They run on the same principle: convert fuel to heat and heat to power in a controllable fashion.
 There is a tradeoff between baseload and peaking (due to startup/shutdown costs and marginal fuel costs) in ascending order: nukes > coal > gas/oil.
 It is important to remember they work on the same underlying mechanism but under different parameters according to how they convert their differnet fuels to heat to spin the turbine.

 Non-dispatchables (VRE) are solar, wind, hydro (run-of-river).
 These have zero marginal cost but different variability profiles according to the aspect of weather they use as fuel (wind, solar radiation, river flows).
 There is no heat involved.

 Storage bridges the gap between the dispatchables and non-dispatchables, it shifts energy/power in time.
 It is important to remember BESS vs PH have very different shifting profiles and work on different mechanisms.
+For example, for PH, head, penstock width, resevoir capacity, RTE due to friction, etc etc.

 ## Dispatch View